carrot-garden/carrot-nexus/carrot-nexus-aws-s3-publish-plugin/readme.md

 * remember to select "Enabled" check box and do "Save" after you supplied your credentials
 * navigate and refresh : ```Nexus -> Views -> System Feeds -> Error and Warning Events```
-* verify state of "Active" check box and pay attention to message there, if any
-* click "Refresh" to see if "Active" state changed
 * reduce health check period to see changes sooner
+* enable plug-in status page and see what's there
 * grep through nexus.log

 example error message you will find in ```System Feeds``` for invalid aws s3 access key: